Family Law FAQs

 Family law is a broad term that refers to every case that falls under the California Family Code and that is heard by the “Family Court Division” in San Diego.
-It includes issues relating to the following categories as examples:
+Our San Diego divorce lawyers handle family law issues relating to the following categories:

 - Whether a marriage is valid

 - Jurisdiction (i.e. the court’s power) over a person or issue relating to divorce or paternity